 Alain Aspect, David Bohm, Karl Pribram’s theories concerning the new physic could shake the foundations of the traditional science.
 From the subatomic particles to the gigantic galaxies, all is an infinitesimal part and a totality of the whole.
 Alain Aspect and his team found that, in particular conditions, electrons can instantly communicate with all the universe, independently of the distance.
 It appears that every single subatomic particle knows what all the others are doing.

 However, the distances in space are vast.
 Hundreds of millions of light-years.
 Thus, the time for light to travel from the remotest galaxies is on the order of hundreds of millions of years up to billions of years for the most distant objects.

 So, what about the distant stars?
 The only answer is that our cosmos is tiny enough so that the speed of light can reach every part of the universe in a fraction of the time.
 Instantaneously.
 Our firmament has measures that are far lower than the about 300.000 kilometers the light can cover in a second.
 Many physicists deny the possibility to find major speeds than that of the light.
 But the Aspect experiment could prove that the ties among the subatomic particles have no local limits and are instantaneous.

-David Bohm suggests that every part in the universe system can be informed by the same structures and models.
-So, as I have already explained in a series of different posts, and according to the principles above introduced, the earth and the dome are made of a series of concentric and similarly spaced rings.
+David Bohm suggests that every part in the universe system follows the same structures and models.
+So, as I have already explained in a series of different posts, and according to the principles above introduced, the earth and the dome form a series of concentric and similarly spaced rings.
 Something like the growth rings of a tree.
 This reminds me of Cantor’s theorem with nested intervals.